Liam Kirk (ice hockey): International play

-Kirk has played for the British national team in several international tournaments at both the junior and senior level.
+Kirk has played for the Great Britain national team in several international tournaments at both the junior and senior level.

 In the 2017–18 season, he played for the U18s, coming away with a gold medal.
 For the U20s, he collected a range of awards such as Best Forward, Most Points, Most Assists, Most Goals, as well as the Best Face-off Percentage (71.43%) and a bronze medal.

 His senior debut came at the 2018 IIHF World Championship Division I, where he helped Great Britain earn promotion to the 2019 World Championship.
 It marked Great Britain's first appearance in the elite division since 1994.
 Kirk played five games, though he did not score a point.

 Two years later, Kirk starred for Great Britain at the 2021 IIHF World Championship - scoring his first senior points and going on to finish joint-top of the goalscoring charts with seven goals in seven matches.

 Kirk, who finished with nine points to his name, also helped Great Britain to a first regulation time win at the elite level since 1962 with a 4-3 win over Belarus on 26 May 2021, and an overall team points tally of four.
 He was named in the all-star team for his performance.